wolfvictorOSI/Edge-Data-Store-Docs/V1/Feedback.md

 ## Documentation feedback

-For documentation feedback, send an email to [documentation@osisoft.com](mailto:documentation@osisoft.com?subject=OSIsoft%20adapter%20documentation) and a technical documentation team will review and respond to your feedback.
-Be sure to include the following information with your feedback:
+For documentation feedback, send an email to [documentation@osisoft.com](mailto:documentation@osisoft.com?subject=OSIsoft%20adapter%20documentation).
+Be sure to include the following information:
-- Product name and version
-- Documentation page title
+- Documentation topic URL
 - Details of the suggestion or error

+The technical documentation team at OSIsoft will review and respond to your feedback.